 5. To fulfill the MSR, this cannot exceed 30% of your gross monthly income.

 - So, to qualify for this loan, you’ll have to be earning at least $982 ÷ 30% = $3,273 a month

 - Remember we’re calculating this amount based on a couple buying a HDB flat, which means this digit is the combined income of TWO people.

 Affordable HDB flats in Singapore

-A $400+k flat is actually a realistic option for a household earning $4,000 a month?!
+A $400+k flat is actually a realistic option for a household earning just over $3,000 a month?!
 Surprised us too.